Swing Dance: The Complete Beginner’s Guide

 Its roots go back to the Savoy Style Lindy Era.

-There is a feature of West Coast Swing in the movie “Red Hot Gang” (1958).
+If you would like to see this dance in the movies, there is a feature of West Coast Swing in “Red Hot Gang” (1958).

 West Coast Swing Music and Timing

 West Coast Swing is danced to music ranging from very slow to fast.

 It also can be danced to a wide range of medium tempo music.
 This type of music includes Rhythm and Blues, Jazz, Soul, Honky-tonk, Country Western, Disco, Funk, Rock and Pop.

 Here is a great video of West Coast Swing Champions expressing the music:

 As you can see, it would be a lot of fun to learn how to swing dance.